The Excel COVARIANCE.S function calculates the sample covariance of two supplied sets of values.

 This gives the result 19.00928571, which indicates a positive correlation between the two sets of values.

-Further examples of the Excel Covariance.S function are provided on the Microsoft Office website.
+For further examples of the Excel Covariance.S function, see the Microsoft Office website.

 If you get an error from the Excel Covariance.S Function, this is likely to be one of the following: